MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/distribution/stores.md

     * If you have app versions in other tracks like Alpha and Beta, your release version should be strictly less than versions in alpha and Beta track versions

 4. Once the package has been uploaded you should be able to see some details of the application.
 Click **Next** to go to the next page.
-5. Click on **Publish** to publish this app to the **Google Play store**.
-Once you click publish, you should be able to see this release on the store details page with status as **Submitted.**
+5. Click on **Publish** to push the app to the **Google Play store**.
+The status for this release on the store details page will show as **Submitted.**
-6. Once your app is published, the status of the app will change to **Published.**
+6. Once mobile center has completed the ahnd-over of the app to Google, the status of the app will change to **Published.**
-7. In case of a failure while publishing the status will change to failed with an appropriate error message.
-You can reach out via Intercom for help in case of issues.
+7. In case of a failure while publishing by Google, app owner will recive an email at the Google registered email.